umicorp/OpenSplit/README.md

 * Feature parity with Splitwise, a popular expense tracking app.
 * Deployable with docker for local/self-hosting

+## Running Locally
 Checkout `unraid-compose.yaml` as an example of how to run this app in your local environment.
+Note the backend and frontend must both be reachable on your local LAN.
+You should be able to browse/curl both endpoints as a test.

 I find this app works well when you bookmark the app to your mobile phone's homepage.
 Since this is a progressive web app, it acts like a native app rather than a site when bookmarked to your home screen.
 I've only tested this on IOS.
 Android testing and feedback welcome!

-A word of **caution**, this app is **should not** be exposed to the internet.
+A word of **caution**, this app **should not** be exposed to the internet.
 At least for now.

-# Features
+## Features

 * Local Users
 * Add expenses to groups